-Hanna is an aspiring social worker who holds nearly 12 years of social service experience in various organizations.
+Hanna is an aspiring Social Worker who holds nearly 12 years of social service experience in various organizations.
 She is very passionate about working with children and their families.
-Through her work, Hanna aspires to help support women in their various transitions in life.
+Hanna hopes to one day have a career that helps support women in their various transitions in life.

 Earl Lau is the intake coordinator for the Cohen Clinic.
 He conducts the intake interviews for all prospective incoming clients, assessing their needs and connecting them with the appropriate clinician.
 He is a Licensed Marriage & Family Therapist who has worked as a case manager and supervisor serving clients with serious and persistent mental illnesses (SPMI) and doing substance abuse counseling for individuals and groups.
 He has worked with the military as a Military Family Life Counselor (MFLC).